 We are incredibly saturated with media.
 This is the age of information.
 You can type anything into Google and find an answer to most questions.
 With the rise of social media, we have the ability to widen our social circle to thousands which has benefit many marketing strategies like the ones taken care by the Func marketing agency.

 In Facebook groups we meet people with similar interests (like that of Geeks Under Grace), and it can be so helpful to find fellowship online.
 This is a great and beautiful thing, but like all things, we cannot solely rely on social media for our only fellowship.

 Social media platforms like Facebook, Twitter, and Instagram bombard us with the ins and outs of people’s everyday life.

 We can somehow find ourselves being completely invested in the lives of everyone on our feed.
 It is always good to pour into people; however, we should be cautious.
 It can be a help, but it can also hurt.

 Now, with currently being confined to our homes, it might very well be the only fellowship we have outside of our immediate family.
-For this I am thankful for social media, and the ability to live stream services.
+For this I am thankful for social media, and the ability to live stream services and to promote any business just like SocialBoosting does.
 However, this is not normal and it is not going to last forever.
 We will once again go back to everyday life.